Skip to main content

 Rust powers the majority of Land’s backend:

-• Mountain handles window management, file system access, and process lifecycle through Tauri.
+• Mountain handles window management, file system access, and process lifecycle through Tauri on macOS and Windows.

-• Air runs the background daemon for updates, cryptographic signing, and peer-to-peer sync.
+• Air runs the background daemon for updates, cryptographic signing, and network calls.

 • Echo provides work-stealing task execution for CPU-bound operations.